Hundreds of Kiwi business owners are enjoying the benefits of payday filing – are you?

 - Review your payroll processes and plan and schedule when to shift.

-- Ask your software provider when they’ll have payday filing compatible software (Xero, MYOB
+- Ask your software provider when they’ll have payday filing compatible software (Xero, MYOB and Ipayroll already do).

 - If you’re using myIR to file, let the IRD know you’re switching to payday filing in myIR.